jckhxn/behavioriq/docs/ASSESSMENT_WRITING_GUIDE.md

 ### Step 1: Create the JSON File

-1. Create a new file in the `/assessments/` directory
+1. Use the Assessment Template Manager in the admin interface to create assessments
 2. Follow the naming convention: `domain_name.json`
 3. Use the complete JSON structure with all required fields